 Single- and Double-Hung Windows

 These two window types remain the most popular among American homeowners.
 You can get them in wood, fiberglass, or vinyl materials.
-A double-hung window comprises two vertical sliding sashes, where you can either open the upper sash or bottom one for air circulation.
-A single-hung window only one sliding sash: the bottom one.
+A double-hung window consists of two vertical sliding sashes, where you can either open the upper sash or bottom one for air circulation.
+A single-hung window has only one sliding sash: the bottom one.

 Picture Windows